Breaking up is hard to do. Lots of songs were written about breaking up with a girlfriend.

 There’s no reason to make her feel bad about herself even when you’re leaving her.
 Don’t place the blame on either of you.
 Let her know that it’s not easy for you either.

 When you enter a relationship with someone, you get to know each other, you develop strong feelings for each other.
-But along the course of months or years, your thoughts change, your feelings change, and plans for the relationship change.
+But over months or years, your thoughts change, your feelings change, and plans for the relationship change.

 Prepare for it.
 It may last for hours and feels like you’re losing a part of yourself but it needs to be done.
-Communicate your feelings clearly and be understand and receptive of her emotions.
+Communicate your feelings clearly and be understanding and receptive to her emotions.

 You may not bounce back immediately, and that’s okay.
 So give yourself enough time for the feelings to fade.
 This may take a bit of time to sink in.